 Storming the Sound with Salmon (SSS) is a program carried out by the City in partnership with the Federal Way Public School (FWPS) District.
 The program began in earnest during the 2012-2013 school year and has continued to be carried out ever since.
-The program purpose is to educate students about salmon, stormwater, and how they are connected.
+The programs purpose is to educate students about salmon, stormwater, local history, and how they are connected.

 There are several components to this program which includes, implementation of stormwater/salmon curriculum in the classrooms, schools have the option to voluntarily raise salmon in tanks with all supplies paid for by the City, and culminates with a multi-day Salmon Release Event where students get to release the salmon they raised.
-The Release Event has multiple components such as presenter led activities, nature walks through the nearby wetlands, when possible an activity led by local Puyallup Native American Tribe.
-Below are details on for 2021-2022 school year and our plans for the 2022-2023 school year.
+The Release Event has multiple components such as presenter led activities, nature walks through the nearby wetlands, and storytelling led by local Puyallup Native American Tribe.
+Below are details on for 2022-2023 school year and our plans for the 2023-2024 school year.